-Please contact Maureen for information about:
+Please contact Mike for information about:

-ESL Teacher, English Language for Academic Purposes
+- English Language for Academic Purposes

 Lisa, an Illinois native, is a passionate and dedicated ESL instructor.
 Lisa received a B.A. degree in English writing from Elmhurst College and went on to pursue an M.A.E.D in Adult Education and Curriculum from the University of Phoenix.
 Since finishing her M.A., Lisa has been diligently teaching in the ESL field, covering topics from basic English acquisition to advanced academic English courses like American literature or Business English.
 With over six years direct teaching experience, Lisa likes to challenge her students and incorporate technology into every class she teaches.
 In fact, when not working inside the classroom, Lisa teaches ESL students from around the world online for Rosetta Stone as an English Coach.
 Lisa’s motto is to make each learning experience engaging, enjoyable, and memorable.
 Lisa is also dedicated to professional development for herself and her colleagues, currently serving as Illinois TESOL’s publicity chair.
 In her free time, Lisa enjoys traveling, reading, and cuddling on the couch with her husband and cats.